padmapria/Crypto-Chatbot-SQL-LLM-Agent/README.md

 # LLM SQL Agent
+### Ask, analyze, and act on real-time cryptocurrency data 💰
 A conversational AI agent that interacts with a SQL database to provide information on cryptocurrencies.

 ##  Overview